cwmoss/mullitics/README.md

 nobody should send their visitors data to google analytics just because it's too hard to manage traffic data by themselfs.

-looking at easy solutions i found _nullitics_ it's a highly inspiring minimalistic approach. it's written in go. i think it deserves to be ported to php. for some users that might be easier to run. i changed the store to sqlite. plus i want to be able to use one install for multiple sites. thats why i called it mullitics. phullitics would sound even more strange i think.
+looking for an easy solutions i found _nullitics_ it's a highly inspiring minimalistic approach. it's written in go. i think it deserves to be ported to php. for some users that might be easier to run. i changed the store to sqlite. plus i want to be able to use one install for multiple sites. thats why i called it mullitics. phullitics would sound even more strange i think.

 no personal data is stored. no cookie is set.